Refactorings by Stakeholder Concerns

 (Hide Details )

-Transferring many small requests may stress network and communication endpoints preparing requests and consuming them (for instance, on HTTP or TCP/IP level).
+Transferring many small requests may stress network and communication endpoints preparing requests and consuming them (for instance, on the HTTP or the TCP/IP level).

 - Extract Information Holder